morgnism/MSSE661-S8W2-class-app/week7/README.md

-# Module 6 - JavaScript and Ajax
+# Module 7 - UX Design

-Perform additional Ajax requests agatodo the data service.
+Improve and enhance the front-end app with better styling and UX design.